You are here

 This webinar series focuses on module design and production, looking ahead to autumn teaching, and builds on the previous seminars organised by each organisation.
 If you missed previous events you can watch them at your leisure on our website.
 You can also find the BISA's previous teaching webinars on their Youtube Channel.

-- 'What did you want to know about Online Teaching but were Afraid to ask?'
-Q&A Session Thursday 6 August (3-4pm) with Donna Smith (Open University), John Craig (Leeds Beckett University) and Ross Bellaby (University of Sheffield)
+- 'What did you want to know about Online Teaching but were Afraid to ask?' by Donna Smith (Open University), John Craig (Leeds Beckett University) and Ross Bellaby (University of Sheffield)

-- 'What Makes a Good Online Lecture?'
-Tuesday 11 August (3-4pm), by Maxine David (Leiden University)
+- 'What makes a good online lecture?' by Maxine David (Leiden University)

 Click here to find out more about the PSA's Teaching and Learning Network.
 If you'd like to support the PSA's work please consider becoming a member of our organisation today!
 Or make sure you renew your subscription when the time comes.